Patrick Crusius Social Media: Pictures, Posts From Alleged El Paso Shooter Offer Little Clues About Attack

 — Jake Hanrahan (@Jake_Hanrahan) August 3, 2019

-The social media accounts under the name of Patrick Crusius had all been taken down within hours of the shooting, Heavy.com reported.
+The social media accounts under the name of Patrick Crusius had all been taken down within hours of the shooting, Heavy reported.

 Before Patrick Crusius had been identified as the El Paso shooting suspect, there were many unconfirmed reports of others identified as the shooter, including what appeared to be some who were purposely spreading false information claiming political motives for the attack.
 Police in El Paso emphasized that there was no known motive for the shooting.

 As of press time on Saturday, El Paso police had also yet to confirm reports that Patrick Crusius was the suspect.